-Board Accountability (cont'd) Problematic Audit Related Practices Vote against/withhold from Audit Committee members if: - The non-audit fees paid to the auditor are excessive (defined as more than 50 percent of total audit fees); - The company receives an adverse opinion on the company's financial statements from the auditor; - There is pervasive evidence that the company entered into an inappropriate indemnification agreement with its auditor that limits the ability of the company, or its shareholders, to pursue legitimate legal recourse against the audit firm.
+The disclosed rationale for the adoption; The ownership trigger; The company's market capitalization (including absolute level and sudden changes); a commitment to put any renewal to a shareholder vote, and other factors as relevant.
+Board Problematic Audit Vote against/withhold from Audit Committee members if: Related Practices Accountability The non-audit fees paid to the auditor are excessive (cont'd) (defined as more than 50 percent of total audit fees); The company receives an adverse opinion on the company's financial statements from the auditor; There is pervasive evidence that the company entered into an inappropriate indemnification agreement with its auditor that limits the ability of the company, or its shareholders, to pursue legitimate legal recourse against the audit firm.
 Vote case-by-case on members of the Audit Committee and/or the full board if poor accounting practices are identified that rise to a level of serious concern, such as; fraud, misapplication of GAAP, and material weaknesses identified in Section 404 disclosures.
-Problematic Compensation Practices In the absence of an Advisory Vote on Executive Compensation ballot item, or, in egregious situations, vote against/withhold from the Compensation Committee and potentially the full board if: - There is a significant misalignment between CEO pay and company performance. - The company has problematic pay practices including options backdating, excessive perks and overly generous employment contracts etc. - The board exhibits a significant level of poor communication and responsiveness to shareholders - The company reprices underwater options for stock, cash, or other consideration - The company fails to include a Say on Pay ballot item when required under SEC provisions, or under the company's declared frequency of say on pay; or - The company fails to include a Frequency of Say on Pay ballot item when required under SEC provisions.
+Problematic In the absence of an Advisory Vote on Executive Compensation Compensation ballot item, or, in egregious situations, vote Practices against/withhold from the Compensation Committee and potentially the full board if: There is a significant misalignment between CEO pay and company performance.
+The company has problematic pay practices including options backdating, excessive perks and overly generous employment contracts etc. The board exhibits a significant level of poor communication and responsiveness to shareholders The company reprices underwater options for stock, cash, or other consideration The company fails to include a Say on Pay ballot item when required under SEC provisions, or under the company's declared frequency of say on pay; or The company fails to include a Frequency of Say on Pay ballot item when required under SEC provisions.
 Generally vote against members of the board committee responsible for approving/setting non-employee director compensation if there is a pattern (i.e. two or more years) of awarding excessive non-employee director compensation without disclosing a compelling rationale or other mitigating factors.